Kaggalipura

 Kaggalipura is a village along Kanakapura Road on the outskirts of Bangalore, in the southern state of Karnataka, India.
 Kaggalipura is located on the Bangalore-Coimbatore National Highway 948, around 20 km south of Bangalore.
 The village is named after the Kaggali tree (Acacia catechu), which grows in abundance locally.
-The village was established after clearing several Kaggali trees from the area, hence the name Kaggalipura.
+The village was established after clearing several Kaggali trees from the area.